jhauraw/jw-com-jekyll/resume/index.md

   * Associate of Arts, Liberal Studies / Spanish, 1993 - 1996
   * Activities and Societies: Study abroad in Mexico.
 Presidential honors.

-* * *

-### Interests

-Surfing, ultralight backpacking, meditation, traveling the world and gardening.
-Nature, the ocean and rivers, spirituality, Helping others create abundance in their lives.
-Philanthropy.

-* * *

-### Recommendations from LinkedIn

-*"Jhaura provided the necessary expertise that we lacked with our staff.
-Through a dedication to getting the job done right and training our staff, Jhaura left us with a better web presence than we could have ever expected."*

-— Stephen DaVega, Chair Multimedia Dept., Santa Barbara City College

-*"Jhaura explained everything in detail and it was really a pleasure to work with him.
-I hope we have the chance to work together again."*

-— Daniela Dimitrova, Graphic Designer

-*"Jhaura has outstanding capabilities and capacities as exemplified in his personality and his educational, technical and organizational achievements.
-With his background experiences, Jhaura utilizes the highest self motivation for goal accomplishment yet also exhibits an unselfish desire which empowers him to seek resources that will aide in the advancement and eventual success of the task at hand."*

-— Douglas Galati, Advisor, Board of Directors, Carpinteria Skate Foundation

-*"I have worked with Jhaura for a year and a half.
-I have always found him to be competent, enthusiastic, and accessible.
-Jhaura is a person who has a lot of wonderful ideas about business, and is extremely generous with them, always.
-But probably the most important thing I can say about Jhaura is that he is a person of high integrity at all times, and in all circumstances."*

-— Felicia Saunders, Sales Manager, Zrii

-*"Jhaura is a dedicated and innovative leader.
-He is always looking for ways to improve and expand himself, his business, and the people he works with.
-If you want to stay one step ahead, you should consider working with Jhaura.
-Top Notch!"*

-— Doug Conklin, Sales Manager, Zrii

-*"Thorough, smart and dedicated to making things happen.
-Jhaura is someone you want to associated with."*

-— Don Campbell, President, Inside Out Landscapes